Cherokee Nation Names First Delegate To Congress

 Cherokee Nation Takes Up 1835 Promise To Send Delegate To Congress

 "She let me go to meetings with her, I got to travel with her, got to research for her," she said.
-"She was so hands on with me, I loved it."
+"She was so hands-on with me; I loved it."

 Mankiller advised Teehee that when she returned to college from her internship, the young woman should consider getting a law degree.
 "Because there's a lot of Indian issues being litigated in the federal courts, and those decisions are having an impact on tribes, and it's going to become more complicated to lead," Teehee said.

-Note: A previous version of this story misspelled Kimberly Teehee's first name as Kimberley.